 • SPCA Fiji is located in Suva and has been operating since 1955.
 The organization always accepts monetary donations to help them continue their operations, and they're happy to receive items such as pet food, linens and cleaning supplies.

-Most of these charities also provide opportunity to volunteer, however, it's a good idea to make sure that helping in this way doesn't violate the conditions of your visa.
+Most of these charities also provide opportunities to volunteer, however, it's a good idea to make sure that helping in this way doesn't violate the conditions of your visa.

-Though the country's main source of income is through tourism, many businesses in the tourism industry are owned by foreigners, and while many of these companies still make an effort to give back to the local economy, it's good to directly invest in Fijian products and services wherever you can.
+While the country's main source of income is through tourism, many businesses in the tourism industry are owned by foreigners, and though many of these companies still make an effort to give back to the local economy, it's good to directly invest in Fijian products and services wherever you can.

-When buying souvenirs, try to look for the "Fijian Made" symbol, which businesses need to fit a certain criteria to be able to use.
-Local markets, like the once-monthly Vuda Beach Market, are also great places to look for unique gifts to bring home.
+When buying souvenirs, try to look for the "Fijian Made" symbol, which can only be used if businesses fit a certain criteria.
+Local markets, like the once-monthly Vuda Beach Market, are also great places to look for unique local gifts to bring home.

 Rise Beyond the Reef is another great initiative which helps provide employment to skilled women in remote villages.
 Their products can be found in many shops around Fiji, as well as in their online shop.

 There are many amazing Fijian-made products that help support the local economy. | Image © ExpatAlli

 There are many local companies that offer products which not only support local businesses, but also help the efforts of agricultural industries within the country, such as cacao and coffee farming.
 Some of my favourites are listed below: